hussainronaque/cfs-xv6/SETUP.md

 make qemu-nox
 ```

 If everything is set up correctly, xv6 will boot in the terminal.
-Use `C-a x` to quit the emulator.
+Use `Ctrl-a x` to quit the emulator.

 Now you can build and run xv6 easily with `make qemu-nox`.